U.S. Navy pilots eject from F/A-18 fighter jet after aircraft downed by friendly fire over Red Sea * WorldNetDaily * by David Brummer

 — Sebastian Gorka DrG (@SebGorka) December 22, 2024

-The U.S. military announced late Saturday that one of its aircraft – an F/A-18 – was involved in what was reportedly a friendly fire incident over the Red Sea.
-The incident occurred on a night of drama as USAAF and RAF fighters dealt heavy blows to the Houthi rebels in Yemen.
+The U.S. military announced late Saturday that one of its Navy aircraft – an F/A-18 – was involved in what was reportedly a friendly fire incident over the Red Sea.
+The incident occurred on a night of drama as U.S. and RAF fighters dealt heavy blows to the Houthi rebels in Yemen.

 Get the hottest, most important news stories on the Internet – delivered FREE to your inbox as soon as they break!
 Take just 30 seconds and sign up for WND's Email News Alerts!